 })

-If necessary, we can send the updated list of messages back to Claude to get a final answer incorporating the code execution output.
+We send the updated list of messages back to Claude to get a final answer incorporating the code execution output:

 max_tokens=1024,